zeenat-khan28/instagram-scrapper/README.md

 # 📊 Advanced Instagram Analytics Scraper & Dashboard

 This is a **full-stack Instagram analytics system** that scrapes public Instagram profiles, computes insightful engagement metrics, and presents everything in a **beautiful Streamlit dashboard**.
+Checkout the website here https://instagram--scraper.streamlit.app/.

 It combines: